Jian-Min-Huang/Jian-Min-Huang-Note/content/notes/Docker.md

 ===== container =====

-Q : show containers
-A : docker ps -a

-Q : show ids of container
-A : docker ps -a -q

-Q : interact with a running container
-A : docker exec -it $NAME /bin/bash
-A : docker exec -it $CONTAINER_ID /bin/bash

-Q : stop container
-A : docker stop $NAME
-A : docker stop $CONTAINER_ID

-Q : start a exited container
-A : docker start $NAME
-A : docker start $CONTAINER_ID

-Q : remove container (-f = force)
-A : docker rm $NAME
-A : docker rm $CONTAINER_ID

 Q : take all container id
 A : $(docker ps -a -q)
 	docker stop $(docker ps -aq)
     docker rm $(docker ps -aq)
 	docker rm -f $(docker ps -aq)

 ===== Hint =====
 how to exit teminal of container ?